JSBmanD/docs/pages/dashboard/app-level-access.md

 Each access level - as defined above - comes with predefined permissions which you can edit if you choose.

-!!! tip "Modifying Permissions"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Modifying Permissions",
-	If you want to modify a predefined access level, click the pencil icon to (de)select the available options.
+  "body": "If you want to modify a predefined access level, click the pencil icon to (de)select the available options."
+}
+[/block]

 - <notranslate>**Link-level Settings**</notranslate> - Settings or features that can impact functionality for single links.
 - <notranslate>**Channel-level Settings**</notranslate> - Settings or features that can impact functionality across a marketing channel.